jychen1111/jychen1111.github.io/_pages/home.md

 ## Research Interest
 My research focuses on three keywords: *Politics*, *Technology*, and *Information Behavior*.
 These lead to my main research themes:

-### Topics
-Specifically, the research topics I am interested in include:
-- AI's role in political communication;
+- AI as a political actor;
-- Information seeking, consumption and processing influenced by digital technology;
+- Information seeking, consumption and processing influenced by digital technology
-- Public politicized understanding of science and technology.

 ------

 ### More about me